About the Peace Corps at Cornell

 Over the years, the partnership between the Peace Corps and Cornell has grown, from 1962, when 18 Cornell graduates were among the first cohort of volunteers to today, when over 40 Cornell alums are serving abroad.
 Cornell ranks #4 in Peace Corps recruits among medium-sized colleges and universities.

 Students who take advantage of the Cornell/Peace Corps collaboration graduate with skills that are highly sought by employers in the nonprofit, governmental, and private sectors.
 It's a unique opportunity that combines a Cornell learning experience with hands-on Peace Corps service.
 Degree programs at Cornell are offered through International Programs in the College of Agriculture and Life Sciences, and City & Regional Planning in the College of Architecture, Art & Planning.

-Cornell's on-campus Peace Corps coordinator, Annie Pease, is available for students and community members who have questions about Peace Corps, the application process, volunteer life, and admission to available programs, including the Master's International and Coverdell Fellows programs.
+Cornell's on-campus Peace Corps coordinator, Laura Simmons-Stern, is available for students and community members who have questions about Peace Corps, the application process, volunteer life, and admission to available programs, including the Master's International and Coverdell Fellows programs.